 Women who have certain conditions or take certain medications are considered contraindicated to use of the pill, either because the condition (or drug) may make the pill more risky or may reduce its efficacy.
 Contraindications to progestin-only pills (POPs) are rarer than contraindications to combined oral contraceptives (COCs).
 In one study of women aged 18-49, 39% had at least one contraindication to COCs, while less than 2% had a contraindication to POPs .
 However, other research suggests that COC contraindications are rarer among women seeking contraception .

 Hypertension is a relative contraindication for COCs, but is not a contraindication for POPs .
 Limited evidence suggests that for women who have hypertension, there may be increased risk of poor health outcomes were they to receive COCs without blood pressure pre-screening.
-In a 2013 review of the research on blood pressure measurement before COC initiation, five out of six studies found that women who did not receive pre-screening were at higher risk for acute myocardial infarction and stroke than those who received blood pressure screening before initiation of a COC pill.
+In a 2013 review of the research on blood pressure measurement before COC initiation, five out of six studies found that women who did not receive pre-screening were at higher risk for acute myocardial infarction and stroke than those who received blood pressure screening before initiation of a COC pill, although only one of these studies found statistically significant increases.
 One study found no significant difference in risk between women who receive blood pressure screening and those that did not .
-Because of their relative safety, POPs are often prescribed for women with hypertension who cannot take COCs ; this is one of the reasons why POPs are the most likely pill to be introduced OTC first .
+Because of their relative safety, POPs are often prescribed for women with hypertension who cannot take COCs ; this is one of the reasons why POPs may be introduced OTC first .
 See the FAQ, What about POPs?
 What do the data say about use, safety, and effectiveness?, for more information on the safety of POPs.
 It is important to recognize that if COCs became available OTC, women could determine whether they had hypertension by measuring their blood pressure at a pharmacy or grocery store or by having been evaluated by a doctor or nurse in the recent past.

 In a 2004 national survey of 811 US women aged 18-44, some women expressed concerns about safety of OTC pills due to a belief that the nonprescription version of hormonal contraception would not be as good as the prescription version .
 However, other research has found that consumers generally think OTC drugs are safe , which might contribute to an improved perception about the safety of the pill in an OTC environment.
 It is also important to note that while the pill is contraindicated for certain conditions, unintended pregnancy may present a greater threat to many women with contraindications to the pill .

-Areas for further research: As part of an application to switch an oral contraceptive product OTC, the FDA would require an actual use study that demonstrates that a specified population of users can accurately screen themselves for contraindications using the information on the proposed product labeling.
-Although likely not required by the FDA, research that demonstrates the linguistic and cultural competency of the product labeling and other patient education materials (in English and other languages) will also be critical to demonstrate that women of diverse backgrounds have the necessary information to determine if the product is appropriate for them.
+Areas for further research: As part of an application to switch an oral contraceptive product OTC, the FDA would require an actual use study that demonstrates that users can accurately screen themselves for contraindications using the information on the proposed product labeling.
+Although likely not required by the FDA, research that demonstrates the linguistic and cultural competency of the product labeling and other patient education materials (in English and other languages) would also help to demonstrate that women of diverse backgrounds have the necessary information to determine if the product is appropriate for them.
 More research is also needed to better understand how women would like to be given information about pill use in an OTC environment, including the use of the internet, smart phones, hotlines, and other resources.

 [back to top]